ThibaultLeroyFr/Intro2PopGenomics/README.md

 # Introduction to population genomics
 This github directory hosts all scripts used to perform the analyses shown in in the book chapter of Leroy & Rougemont (2019).

 >*Leroy, T & Rougemont, Q. 2019.
-Population genetics analysis methods: from population structure inferences to genome scans for selection.
+Introduction to population genetics analysis methods.
 In: Molecular Plant Taxonomy (Springer)*

 Please send an email to <a href="mailto:thibault.leroy@univie.ac.at;quentinrougemont@orange.fr?subject=[Intro2popGenomics-Github]">us </a> for questions regarding these scripts or for full-text requests.